-In 2017 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated one potential source of contamination near one of our wells with a low concern level.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swap or they can be obtained from City Hall at 465 Valparaiso Parkway.
+In 2020 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated three potential sources of contamination with a low concern level.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp or they can be obtained from City Hall at 465 Valparaiso Parkway.